ChrisPritchard/GrislyGrotto/database.md

 To generate a new author, or to update an existing author, run the site executable with the following args (assuming the site has been compiled as `grislygrotto`).

-`./grislygrotto setauthor [username] [password] [displayname]`
+`./grislygrotto -setauthor [username] [password] [displayname]`

 This will take the password, run it through the argon2 algorithm, and set the result into the Author table.
+You should also be able to use `-db` to target a specific database - if not set `./grislygrotto.db` will be used.

 Configuration params for the argon2 algorithm are stored in [globals.go](./src/globals.go).